richardtape/content-visibility/readme.md

 ![Screenshot showing content visibility controls including the icon which allows content authors to see which of their blocks have content visibility rules in place](https://richardtape.com/wp-content/uploads/2020/12/content-visibility-1.png)

+## Columns and Nested Blocks

+Do you use columns and put other blocks in them?
+Content Visibility allows you to control both the 'nested' blocks (such as a paragraph block in a column block) or the 'parent' block themselves (perhaps hide a column for users who aren't signed in).
+Other examples of nested blocks are the Group Block or if you use an accordion or tabs block; all work!

 ## Coming Soon

  - [ ] A way to set replacement content when a block is hidden